raganwald-deprecated/homoiconic/2012/03/garbage_collection_in_coffeescript.md

 HashLife employs this idea elegantly to represent the life universe as a quadtree, stashing squares and their futures in a large cache (the "hash" in "HashLife").
 The resulting performance is startling: Patterns that evolve with a great deal of repetition can be calculated to prodigious sizes and unimaginable distances into the future.

 One maximally favourable example is the Gilder Gun.
 Glider guns generate a stream of identical gliders marching off into infinity.
 Cafe au Life needs only a few seconds to calculate the future of a glider gun 143.4 quadrillion generations into the future, one for each second from the formation of the Earth until now.
-It's a [beautiful algorithm][beauty].

 [beauty]: http://raganwald.posterous.com/a-beautiful-algorithm